ctx/ws-session/README.md

 Some window managers are able to save and restore the layout of the workspace.

 The applications do not support this out of the box:
-* The 'ws-app' wrapper in the bin folder makes it possible to save and restore the state of applications which have an 'app file' in the app folder.
+* The 'ws-app' wrapper in the bin directory enable you to save and restore the state of applications which have an 'app file' in the app directory.
 * With the 'ws-cmd' wrapper you can start ncurses and other cli applications which will get restarted.
 No state is saved exept the cwd and cmdline.
 * Other Applications which are not on the blacklist just get restarted.
 No state